smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 Steps to configure in Keycloak using its web interface:
 - Create a new Realm - ex: enterprise1
 - Add Users (as per customer requirement)
-- Create a new Client under realm  name - ex: emco
+- Create a new Client under realm  name - example: emco
 - Under Setting for client
   - Change assess type for client to confidential
   - Under Authentication Flow Overrides - Change Direct grant flow to direct grant
   -  Update Valid Redirect URIs.
 This needs to be of the format "https://istio-ingress-url/*".
-Here "istio-ingress-url" is URL for Istio Ingress Gateway.
+Here "istio-ingress-url" is URL for the Istio Ingress Gateway.
-- In Roles tab:
+- In the Roles tab:
    - Add roles (ex.
 Admin and User)
    - Under Users assign roles from emco client to users ( Admin and User).
 Verify under EMCO Client roles for user are in the role.
 - Add Mappers